eml-eda/riscvsim-dpm/README.md

 ## About Power in gvsoc

 The documentation provided in the repository does't state or explain how power is handled in the simulator.
-In these section there might be incorrect, or not exhaiutive information.
+In these section there might be incorrect, or not exhaustive information.

 ### Describing power sources and setting parameters
 The simulator makes available 3 power states: